kl2karpenko/MateAcademy/6_practise/readme.md

 ## Practise:

-Using image: practise.png follow the instructions

-### 1. Create the following layout using CSS Grid system
-### 2. Create the following layout using FlexBoxes
+Create the following layout as on image practise.png and follow the instructions

 ```
   Rules: